JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "Come along then."
 The door opened with a cotton-soft sound from its balanced hinges, letting light into the room and giving him the squints.

-"I wondered about your friends," Lawrence said.
+"I wondered about your friends," Batman said.
 "All those people at the restaurant."

 "Oh," Randy said.
 He was a black silhouette in the doorway.
 "Well, you know.